MSc by Research projects

 We have identified a key role for the cytokine interleukin-27 in suppressing chronic joint inflammation in arthritis.
 The project will now investigate mechanisms underpinning this suppression, with a particular focus on how interleukin-27 alters the behaviour of pathogenic CD4+ T helper cells.

-Dr Wa'el Kafienah (Lecturer in Stem Cell Biology)
+Dr Wa'el Kafienah (Senior Lecturer in Stem Cell Biology)

 Cellular reprogramming for cell-based therapy of osteoarthritis:

 Osteoarthritis is a disease that affects the joints leading to disability.
 Treating this disease using regenerative medicine and tissue engineering approaches requires ample number of functional chondrocytes - the cells that make up cartilage.
 This project aims to employ a bioinformatics approach to predict critical transcription factors necessary for reprogramming any cell into chondrocytes thereby providing an unlimited source of these cells for cell-based therapies.
 The project can investigate mechanisms of the reprogramming process, tissue engineering using the converted cells and the evaluation of converted cells stability.